-- Locate the HDD tray lock screw on the other side of the chassis. - Remove the flat head screw using a Philips screw driver.
+- 1. Locate the HDD tray lock screw on the other side of the chassis. - 2.
+Remove the lock screw with a Philips screw driver.
 Keep the screw for later use.

-3. Slide the HDD tray outward until its slots are released from the tray locks.
+3. Slide the HDD tray outward until its slots are released from the chassis hooks.

-- 4. Place a hard disk drive on the tray with its bottom on the open side.
+- Place a hard disk drive on the tray with its bottom on the open side.
 Align the HDD and HDD tray screw holes. - 5.
 Secure the HDD with four screws.